telefonicaid/iotagent-node-lib/doc/api.md

 The **IoT Agent node library** is a Node.js module that can be used to implement IoT Agents.
-It provides a set of common functionality that can be used to implement the different IoT Agents, offering a simple REST API which provides common functionality to access, provision and decommission devices and groups of devices.
+It provides a set of common functionality that can be used to implement the different IoT Agents, offering a simple REST API which provides common functionality to access, provision and decommission devices and config groups of devices.
 This document describes the API provided by the IoT Agent node library.

 # Topics